1 5 A B C D E F G H I J K L M N P R S T W Y Z

 The State of New Mexico (In Spanish: Estado de Nuevo México.
 In Navajo: Yootó Hahoodzo.), founded on July 12, 1598, at San Juan de los Caballeros as Real de Nuevo México is a mountain state of the United States of America, which joined the Union on January 6, 1912.
 Formerly a colony and viceroyalty of New Spain and a territory of Mexico and the USA.
 The capital is Santa Fe (founded 1610) and its largest city is Albuquerque (founded 1706).
 It is the 5th largest state in the US with approximately 121,590 mi² by area, of which 121,298 mi² is land and 292 mi² is water.The state is located in the American Southwest, part of a region known as the Four Corners consisting of New Mexico, Arizona, Utah, and Colorado.

 The hallmarks of New Mexican culture is its Native American Pueblo and Spanish roots, Wild West history, and its placement on several travel routes both historical and modern.
 This is proudly touted in everything, including mainstays such as the Pueblo Revival architecture, Territorial Revival Style, the Flag of New Mexico, New Mexican cuisine, and New Mexico music.
-The official language of the state is American English, the most prominent dialect of which is New Mexico English, the second most spoken language is Latin American Spanish and the New Mexico Spanish dialect, and Native American languages are also spoken especially Navajo, but Jicarilla Apache, Keres, Mescalero Apache, Tewa, Tiwa, Towa, and Zuni are also represented.
+The official language of the state is American English, the most prominent dialect of which is New Mexican English, the second most spoken language is New Mexican Spanish, and Native American languages are also spoken especially Navajo, but Jicarilla Apache, Keres, Mescalero Apache, Tewa, Tiwa, Towa, and Zuni are also represented.
+General American English, Southern American English, Mexican Spanish, and Latin American Spanish are also spoken in urban areas as well.

 Examples of New Mexico